 If you just got a puppy, or plan on getting one, then potty training is something that’s definitely on your mind.
 It’s unrealistic to think the day you bring your new puppy home that he will magically know to “go” outside.
-To the contrary, he is going to pee.
+On the flip side, he is going to pee.
 Then he is going to pee some more.
 Then, after he’s emptied his bladder, he’s going to leave you a little present.
 One that isn’t on your holiday wishlist.

 It typically takes about 4-6 months for a puppy to be fully potty trained.
-For some puppies, however, it may take up to a year.
-Usually, it takes smaller breeds a little longer to go accident-free, since they have tiny tanks.
+For some puppies, however, it may take a little longer.
+Usually, it takes smaller breeds longer to go accident-free, since they have tiny tanks.
+(Makes sense, right?)
 Throughout the puppy training process, it’s important to remember that your pooch doesn’t want to be a dirty dog.
 You just need to be patient and teach him what to do.
-Check out these tips to help you successfully potty train your puppy:
+Check out these tips to help you successfully potty train your puppy.

 1) Crate Training